 We are sorry to have missed you this past month.
-Please view recipient newsletter PDF’s in english and spanish here.
+Please call the office to request a newsletter (813) 238-8410.

 Are there any extra services that are included with my meal service?

 There are many Meals On Wheels programs that benefit our program recipients.
-The following summary list of programs are free of charge to our recipients, more details are available under the ‘programs’ tab in the menu bar above.
+The following programs are free of charge to our recipients, more details are available under the ‘programs’ tab in the menu bar above.

 - POW!
 (Produce On Wheels) (every third Saturday of the month, except May, November, and December)

-- Hurricane Preparedness Pack Program (Saturday, May 21)
+- Hurricane Preparedness Pack Program (third Saturday in May)

 Where is your office?
 When are you open?